navneetprakashsingh94/download-free-recipes/_posts/2024-01-11-top-10-brazilian-dishes-that-you-must-try.md

 ---
 {% include disclaimer.html %}

+Did you know that Portuguese colonization of Brazil has had a significant influence on Brazilian cuisine.
+Portuguese immigrants introduced ingredients such as rice, beans, wheat, olive oil, and dairy products, which became staples of Brazilian cooking.
+Many traditional Brazilian dishes, such as feijoada (a hearty bean stew), bacalhau (salted cod), and pastéis (deep-fried pastries), have Portuguese roots.
+I found that fascinating.
+Let me know in the comments down below regarding what's your favourite Brazilian dish?
+Here are my favourite Brazilian dishes that I've come across in my life:

 1. **Feijoada:**
    Considered the national dish, Feijoada is a hearty black bean stew made with pork, sausages, and beef.
 It's typically served with rice, collard greens, and orange slices.